alexjodonnell/LowGo/README.md

 # Uses
 Currently the software can draw lines and basic shapes to a TGA formatted image.
 Can parse .obj files using the Model class to make wacky lofi looking images.
 I used it to make my current profile picture.
-Just starting to work on texture and it can read tga diffuse images and set the texture of a poly based on the obj file.
+It can now read tga diffuse images and set the texture of a poly based on the obj file.
+Drawing in perspective has been added.
+With the use of a simple matrix transformation, a camera is modeled that can travel along the z axis.